amineelgardoum-rgb/Depression_Predict/README.md

 ```
 .
 ├── 📄 DepressionData.csv    # The raw dataset used for training and analysis
-├──  MENTAL HEALTH.ipynb # The main Jupyter Notebook with the full analysis
+├── Mental-Health.ipynb # The main Jupyter Notebook with the full analysis
 ├── README.md               # You are here!
-└── Test.ipynb              # A notebook for testing, experimentation, or model validation
+└── Explain.ipynb              # A notebook for the documentation of the project
 ```

 * **`MENTAL HEALTH.ipynb`**: This is the primary notebook.
 It contains all steps of the project, including data cleaning, exploratory data analysis (EDA), model training, and performance evaluation. **Start here to see the full workflow.**